-- 3.2.
+- 3.3.
 An underlying TQFT.
-The algorithm/definition in the previous section is concrete, but you might be wondering where these m and $\Delta$ maps come from.
-The answer lies in the fact that morphisms in the category of bigraded $\mathbb{Z}$ -modules are images of cobordisms under a functor from a more topologically defined category.
-In this section, we describe an underlying TQFT that determines the maps m and $\Delta$ from the previous section. - 3.2.1.
+The algorithm/definition in the previous section is concrete, but you might be wondering where these m and Δ maps come from.
+The answer lies in the fact that morphisms in the category of bigraded \mathbb{Z} -modules are images of cobordisms under a functor from a more topologically defined category.
+In this section, we describe an6 underlying TQFT that determines the maps m and Δ from the previous section. - 3.3.1.
 TQFTs.
 QFTs (quantum field theories) and TQFTs (topological quantum field theories), have a rich history in mathematical physics.
-The purposes of this course, we will use the following simplified (i.e. vague) definition, adapted from [Ati88]:

-Definition 3.2.1.
-(Vague) Let R be a commutative ground ring.
-An (n+1)-dimensional TQFT is a functor Z from a category of closed n-dimensional manifolds and (n+1)-dimensional cobordisms between them to a category of finitely generated (see Remark 3.2.3) R-modules, such that

-- Z is multiplicative: $Z(Y \sqcup Y') = Z(Y) \otimes Z(Y')$ . - Z is involutory: If $\vec{Y}$ is Y with the opposite orientation, then $Z(\vec{Y}) = Z(Y)^$ (the dual module).
+The purposes of this course, we will use the following simplified (i.e. vague) definition, adapted from [Ati88]: - Definition 3.3.1.
+(Vague7) Let R be a commutative ground ring.
+An (n + 1)-dimensional TQFT is a functor Z from a category of closed n-dimensional manifolds and (n + 1)-dimensional cobordisms8 between them to a category of finitely generated (see Remark 3.3.3) R-modules, such that - Z is multiplicative: $Z(Y \sqcup Y') = Z(Y) \otimes Z(Y')$. - Z is involutory: If \bar{Y} is Y with the opposite orientation, then $Z(\bar{Y}) = Z(Y)^$ (the dual module).